rmp135/sql-ts/docs/README.md

 ### schemas

 <!-- div:left-panel -->
 Specifies which schemas to import.
-This has no effect on SQLite databases.
 If MySQL is connected to without specifying a database, this can be used to import from multiple databases.
 Default `[]` (all schemas).

 !> The default schema on Postgres is `public` which is a reserved keyword in TypeScript.
 You may need to use the `noImplicitUseStrict` flag when transpiling.

-This has no effect on SQLite as the concept of schemas do not exist.
+See [Object Name Format](#object-name-format) for information on how schemas are read from different providers.

 <!-- div:right-panel -->
 ```json